 Restasis Ophthalmic Emulsion is a prescription eye drop that actually increases tear production.
 It is one of the most common treatments for Chronic Dry Eye.

-A group of 17 international dry-eye experts, the Delphi Panel, recently defined dry-eye severity by frequency of symptoms and impact on quality of life.
+A group of 17 international dry-eye experts, the Delphi Panel, recently defined dry-eye severity by frequency of symptoms and impact on the quality of life.
 The panel developed four levels of severity, each with corresponding treatment options.

 The resulting chart has made it easier for eye-care professionals not only to diagnose and treat Chronic Dry Eye more confidently but to determine whether a patient will benefit from OTC treatment or prescription therapy.

 The panel categorized diagnosis and treatment recommendations by disease severity (mild, 1-2; moderate, 3-4; and severe, greater than 4).
 Restasis is recommended as a treatment beginning with level 2 (or mild) patients and continuing through level 3 (moderate).
-Symptoms for level 2 patients include: tear film signs, mild punctate staining, conjunctival staining and visual signs.
+Symptoms for level 2 patients include: tear film signs, mild punctate staining, conjunctival staining, and visual signs.

 Why should I visit the Dry Eye Center of Excellence?